TJourde/excel2web2py/README.md

 Unix :
-unzip all files in the same folder run these commands : cd pathUnzippedFolder python script.py pathtonameExcelfile
+unzip all files in the same folder run these commands :
+>cd pathUnzippedFolder
+>cd web2py
+>python web2py.py

-then input the password for the administrator of the web2py server
+Then input the password for the administrator of the web2py server Then navigate to /admin/site
+Choose upload application with the name TEMPLATE Select the .w2p file
+Install
+close the server
+then run these commands:
+>cd pathUnzippedFolder
+>python script.py pathtonameExcelfile

-for now, it is only accessible at 127.0.0.1:8000

-if the page is not launched automatically, launch a web browser and type in the address bar that address
+Then input the password for the administrator of the web2py server for now, it is only accessible at 127.0.0.1:8000 if the page is not launched automatically, launch a web browser and type in the address bar that address